reqable/reqable-docs/en-US/changelogs/linux/index.md

 - 🚀 [NEW] Support `Reverse Proxy` now.
 - 🚀 [NEW] Add `Proxy` application menu group bar.
 - 🚀 [NEW] When you paste the cURL into the API testing URL input field, the import cURL dialog will automatically pop up.
-- 💪 [Opt] Cancel the certificate status detection polling mechanism.
+- 💪 [OPT] Cancel the certificate status detection polling mechanism.
-- 💪 [Opt] API query parameters created from the traffic list are automatically URL decoded.
+- 💪 [OPT] API query parameters created from the traffic list are automatically URL decoded.
-- 💪 [Opt] The URL displayed in the traffic list removes the display of the default root path `/`.
+- 💪 [OPT] The URL displayed in the traffic list removes the display of the default root path `/`.
-- 💪 [Opt] A new `Help` button is added to the secondary proxy configuration page.
+- 💪 [OPT] A new `Help` button is added to the secondary proxy configuration page.
 - 🐞 [Fix] A bug where expanding the sidebar may cause the gateway, mirror, script, rewrite, and breakpoint to not work.
 - 🐞 [Fix] A bug where clicking the start button might cause the content layout size to jump back to its previous size.
 - 🐞 [Fix] The bug that may cause the CONNECT proxy request status to be displayed as interrupted after the gateway successfully silences the request.